 Chapter 2 The Pre-Travel Consultation Self-Treatable Conditions

-The stresses of the high-altitude environment include cold, low humidity, increased ultraviolet radiation, and decreased air pressure, all of which can cause problems for travelers.
-The primary concern, however, is hypoxia.
+The high-altitude environment exposes travelers to cold, low humidity, increased ultraviolet radiation, and decreased air pressure, all of which can cause problems.
+The biggest concern, however, is hypoxia.
 At 10,000 ft (3,000 m), for example, the inspired PO2 is only 69% of sea-level value.
-The degree of hypoxic stress depends on altitude, rate of ascent, and duration of exposure.
-Sleeping at high altitude produces the most hypoxia; day trips to high altitude with return to low altitude are much less stressful on the body.
-Typical high-altitude destinations include Cuzco, Peru (11,150 ft; 3,400 m), La Paz, Bolivia (12,400 ft; 3,780 m), Lhasa, Tibet (12,000 ft; 3,660 m), Everest Base Camp in Nepal (17,598 ft; 5,364 m), and Kilimanjaro in Tanzania (19,341 ft; 5,895 m).
+The magnitude of hypoxic stress depends on altitude, rate of ascent, and duration of exposure.
+Sleeping at high altitude produces the most hypoxemia; day trips to high altitude with return to low altitude are much less stressful on the body.
+Typical high-altitude destinations include Cusco (11,000 ft; 3,300 m), La Paz (12,000 ft; 3,640 m), Lhasa (12,100 ft; 3,650 m), Everest Base Camp (17,700 ft; 5,400 m), and Kilimanjaro (19,341 ft; 5,895 m).

 Box 2-02.
 Tips for acclimatization